There are so many things to do that it’s tough to decide the best things to do in Cozumel, especially when you only have one day in port.

 Now, Cozumel is a thriving tourist location for its beautiful sandy beaches, excellent snorkeling and diving, cuisine and much more.

-Where Your Ship Might Dock
+Where Your Ship Might Dock in Cozumel

-Your cruise ship may dock at one of three Cozumel cruise ports, all located on the island’s western side.
+Your cruise ship will dock at one of three Cozumel cruise ports, all located on the island’s western side.
 These include Punta Langosta, International pier, and Puerta Maya.
 Where you dock could depend on what cruise line you are sailing.

 Think of Punta Langosta as the downtown pier.
 The International Pier is three miles south, and then Puerta Maya is the furthest outside of town, nearly five miles away.
 From Puerta Maya, it’s too far to walk into town, but you’re closer to the beach clubs.